hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 ## Example: serve from docker
 You can run the docker example service to serve the did.json and keri.cesr files for the other docker containers:

 First, lets copy our generated files to the directory we'll serve from.
 On your `LOCAL` machine (or within the container) you can copy `volume/dkr/examples/ENro7uf0ePmiK3jdTo2YCdXLqW7z7xoP6qhhBou6gBLe` to `volume/dkr/pages/ENro7uf0ePmiK3jdTo2YCdXLqW7z7xoP6qhhBou6gBLe`:

+For this demo these files have been copied ahead of time for you.

 ```
 cp -R volume/dkr/examples/ENro7uf0ePmiK3jdTo2YCdXLqW7z7xoP6qhhBou6gBLe volume/dkr/pages/ENro7uf0ePmiK3jdTo2YCdXLqW7z7xoP6qhhBou6gBLe